Emurasoft/emurasoft.github.io/en/dlg/find_in_files/index.md

 | **Display File Names and Matched Strings** | File names and matched strings will be displayed. |
 | **Display File Names, Lines, and Matched Lines (Truncate long lines)** | File names, line numbers, and the whole lines containing the searched string will be displayed as results.
 Long lines will be truncated. |

-## Stop if number of matches reaches check box/text box
+## Stop if number of matches reaches checkbox/text box

-EmEditor will stop searching files if the number of matches reaches the specified value when this check box is set.
+EmEditor will stop searching files if the number of matches reaches the specified value when this checkbox is set.

 ## Find button